niplav/site/turning.md

 We can then test the function, first with a graph with a known best completion, and then with our [example from above](#Example).

-The small example graph (top left) and its possible resolutions are (all others):
+The small example graph (top left) and its possible turnings are (all others):

 ![A small example](./img/turning/se_comp.png "Four graphs, side-by side.
 Top left is a → b, c, top right is a → b → c, a → c, bottom left is a → c → b, a → b, bottom right is c → a → b, c → b.")